hyueyung/AS/README.md

 # How to launch the node
 1. Download the vel_adjust folder and place the folder inside the /src folder of your 4WD robot workspace.
+2. Make sure the vel_adjust/scripts/vel_adjust_node.py is executable after download.
+If not, run this code in the script folder:
+''''
+sudo chmod +x vel_adjust_node.py
+''''
-To launch the node (from the workspace folder):
+3. roslaunch the node (from the workspace folder):
 ''''
 roslaunch vel_adjust vel_adjust_node.py
 ''''